First Time Home Buyers

 If you are able to put down 20% of the purchase price you do not need to pay the mortgage insurer (ie CMHC) fees.
 Also, a lender can qualify you over a 30 year amortization which can help you qualify for more.

 Learn more: How much down payment do I need to buy a house?

 For first time home buyers, there can be a lot of unexpected expenses that come with owning a home.
 Also when buying a home there are closing costs that you may not have thought of.

 It’s important to have money set aside for emergencies and unexpected challenges with the house.

-Also money for a home inspection and an appraisal if required by the lender.
+Also money for a home inspection and an appraisal if required.

 You can also see if you’re eligible for a first time home buyer incentive.

 Learn more: Closing costs